worlddatong/MatFileViewer/README.md

 ## How to use it

 1. Users can use MatFileViewer by running python script or executable  (only for windows x64)
-2. In the GUI, click the button "Load mat" and choose the variable mat you want to view.
+2. In the GUI, click the button "Load mat" and select a mat file.
+3. Choose the variable you want to view if the mat file contains multiple variables.
-3. Here is an example of  [three_mat.mat](https://github.com/worlddatong/MatFileViewer/blob/main/TestData/three_mat.mat) which contains a, b and c variables.
+4. Here is an example of  [three_mat.mat](https://github.com/worlddatong/MatFileViewer/blob/main/TestData/three_mat.mat) which contains a, b and c variables.

 ![](https://github.com/worlddatong/MatFileViewer/blob/main/imgs/4.png)
 ![](https://github.com/worlddatong/MatFileViewer/blob/main/imgs/5.png)

 ## Python script
-Run MatFileViewer.py and select mat file.
+Run MatFileViewer.py in a Python environment .

 MatFileViewer requires: